natanielstrack/hello-go-docker/README.md

 golang             |alpine             |b3bc898ad092       |4 weeks ago        |300MB

 * golang:1.15 is the biggest
-* goland:alpine is half the size
+* goland:alpine is less than half the size
 * multistaging building just copying the binarys to a scratch images is crazy small